 Current opening times are from 8:30am until 5:30pm.

 New Splash Park!

-The new splash park replaced the former paddling pool at the park.
-It has been funded by section 106 money, which is money given to the council through the planning process for local development.
+The new splash park replaced the former paddling pool at the park in 2017.
+It was funded by section 106 money, which is money given to the council through the planning process for local development.

 Tennis courts and multi sports courts